 Their mission is to share their love of letting strangers lock them inside giant puzzles, and to push the makers of those giant puzzles to create the best experiences they can.

 Lisa is an onomastician who turned her lifelong obsession with names into a career as Director of Research and Product Development at Ethnic Technologies.
 Lisa holds a degree in linguistics from Syracuse University and works as a private baby name consultant.

 David is a Product Strategist with Phase2 who strives for a deeper understanding how things work, and the ways people interact with their world.
 David holds degrees in communication and history from the University at Buffalo, and a masters in communication and information sciences from Rutgers.

-In a session in which various researchers will present their findings.
 In his first study more than 1000 TripAdvisor reviews were analysed in order to explore what escape rooms so popular and top-rated tourist attraction in New York, Budapest and Ljubljana.
 Another study explored some key factors of group flow experiences.
 His findings provide important managerial implications that will be presented and discussed.